xuanhao97/hao-mcp/README.md

 - ✅ **Create Personal Account** - Register new user accounts via Arobid Backend
 - ✅ **User Login** - Login to retrieve a new OTP when the previous one has expired
 - ✅ **Verify User** - Verify user account using OTP code sent to email
+- ✅ **Resend OTP** - Resend OTP code to user email when verification fails or OTP expires
 - 🔄 More tools coming soon (profile updates, etc.)

 ## Tech Stack